la2050/archive/_projects/2015/la-cash-for-college-4-all.md

   some supports through this grant averaging in value of $750 to pay for costs associated with transportation, financial aid informational resources, and materials for the Convention and Workshops.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- LA Cash for College's budget is $350,000 and includes program salaries as well as program expenses, such as: the Convention, student transportation, stipends for workshop sites to help offset some costs, and scholarships.
-LA Cash for College receives some funding from the California Student Aid Commission, the City of Los Angeles, and private funders, such as the Kresge Foundation.
-LA Cash for College staff also pursues corporate sponsorships and in-kind supports to offset budget items.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': >-
-  $10,000 towards buses that community partners will uses to bring students to the Convention
-   $10,000 to give ten $1,000 incentive scholarships for participation in the Convention
-   $22,500 for supports to 30 community partnerships (averaging $750/community partner) that would pay for transportation to the Convention, supplies for the Financial Aid Completion Workshops, and resources throughout the year
-   $25,000 to develop the California Student Aid Commission's smart phone application, which was recently launched but doesn't incorporate local information.
-LA Cash for College would like to develop the app further to include information about where and when LA Cash for College Financial Aid Completion Workshops are being held, a schedule of events happening during the College and Career Convention, and college and financial aid information and resources that can directly be accessed throughout the year.
-   $32,500 toward LA Cash for College staff salaries.
 How do you plan to scale the success of your proposal?: >- The LA Cash for College program recently launched its new website.
 With the new website, the program is developing better ways of reaching students,